What is AutoGen?

 Pattern 1: Two-Agent (Default)

-You've seen this.
 One user_proxy, one assistant.
 Best for focused single tasks: code generation, Q&A, analysis.

 Pattern 2: Sequential Chaining